Possible continuous transition from fractional quantum Hall to stripe phase at $\nu_e=7/3$: Laughlin FQH to stripe phase transition at

 In this section, we present our numerical results for the quantum phase transition from $\nu_e=7/3$ Laughlin FQH to the stripe phase as a band anisotropy is introduced in the system.
 We find that the transition is continuous, i.e., the inverse correlation length, energy gap and order parameter go to zero at the critical point.
 As evident in Fig. \ref{fig:roton_gap}, it is driven by the condensation of the magnetoroton which becomes gapless at criticality.

 In Fig. \ref{fig:exponents}, we present the numerical results for the $Z_2, Z_3$ and $Z_4$ cases of the transition.
 The exponents $\nu$, $\nu z$ and $\beta$ are obtained by fitting the inverse correlation length, magnetoroton gap and order parameter to power laws respectively.
 Their values are reported in Table \ref{tab:table_of_exponents}.
-These should be interpreted as effective exponents rather than the asymptotic ones.
-Further, the energy gap exponent $\nu z$ depends on the validity of SMA.
-For the $Z_4$ case, we find that the bond dimensions accessible to our numerical simulations are not sufficient to perform a reliable critical scaling analysis.\footnote{In addition, ground state at each anisotropy on the FQH side was obtained in an independent simulation as opposed to the adiabatic evolution method mentioned in section \ref{sec:ground_state_method}.} In particular, the correlation lengths are not large enough to avoid finite size effects that come from the finite cylinder circumference and interaction range.
+These should be interpreted as effective exponents rather than the asymptotic ones.\footnote{By ``effective exponents'', we mean the exponents obtained by fitting the data in the parameter regime accessible to our numerics.
+In general, the data may contain irrelevant corrections from scales such as the cylinder circumference $L_x$, interaction range $\xi$, bond-dimension $\chi$ and proximity to other critical points such as the achiral Potts model.
+On the other hand, the asymptotic exponents correspond to the limit in which these corrections vanish.
+To determine how close our effective exponents are to the asymptotic ones requires going closer to the critical point and bigger bond dimensions than we are currently able to.} Further, the energy gap exponent $\nu z$ depends on the validity of SMA.
+For the $Z_4$ case, we find that the bond-dimensions accessible to our numerical simulations are not sufficient to perform a reliable critical scaling analysis.\footnote{In addition, ground state at each anisotropy on the FQH side was obtained in an independent simulation as opposed to the adiabatic evolution method mentioned in section \ref{sec:ground_state_method}.} In particular, the correlation lengths are not large enough to avoid finite size effects that come from the finite cylinder circumference and interaction range.
 Nevertheless, we have indicated the exponents as obtained from the fitting procedure.

 As mentioned in section \ref{sec:ground_state_method}, generally, $n = \mathcal{O}(L_x/\ell)$.
 We find that the commensurate stripe phase is strongest when the relation $L_x \approx (3.5n-0.5)\ell$ is satisfied.
 Thus, we obtain the period of the stripe phase to be $a_0 \approx 5.4 \ell$.